omorest/Movies-frontend-project/README.md

 ## Build and preview

-If you want to build the project, execute:
+If you want to build the project, in root directory execute:

 ```
 npm run build